lokapal-xyz/education/content/howtodao/03-dao-governance/Proposal-Lifecycle-and-Execution/Quorums.md

 weight: 50_000
 ---

 Ensuring that governance decisions reflect the will of the community requires well-defined quorums and voting thresholds.
 These parameters determine how many participants must be involved and what level of support is needed for a proposal to pass.
-Let's explore quorum requirements, voting thresholds, and execution mechanics, along with their impact on governance effectiveness.

 ---